Colorado law recognizes voluntary and involuntary intoxication as a legal defense to criminal charges.

 Example: John is at a party, but is drinking responsibly, choosing to have only one beer and wait three hours before driving home.
 However, Lacy thinks it would be funny to drop some LSD (a hallucinogenic drug) into his beer without John’s knowledge.
 John drives home high, drives recklessly, and kills a couple out for a midnight stroll walking on the sidewalk.
 John is charged with Vehicular Homicide.
 He can argue that the reason for his driving was the intoxication, which was not his fault and occurred without his knowledge.
 If proven and believed, he would be not guilty of the crime.

-2. What is voluntary intoxication in Colorado?
+2. What is voluntary intoxication?

 - trick